perlati/lab-natural-language-processing/README.md

 ## Submission

-Upon completion, add your deliverables to git.
-Then commit git and push your branch to the remote.
+- Upon completion, add your deliverables to git.
+- Then commit git and push your branch to the remote.
+- Make a pull request and paste the PR link in the submission field in the Student Portal.